reugn/gravity/README.md

 assertEquals(1, res)
 ```

-Use ad hoc matcher for multiple patterns:
+Use an ad hoc matcher for multiple patterns:
 ```java
 InputStream is = Utils.readResource("/apache-license-2.0.txt");
 List<Pattern> patterns = new ArrayList<>();